Sept. 16, 2025 - Freedomain Radio - Stefan Molyneux

 Now, there have been some.

-Uh I'm I'm thinking of was it Dean, was it Dean?
+I'm thinking of, was it Dean?

-I think he's had debates with people where they come up and and sit across from him and so on, which is not bad.
+I think he's had debates with people where they come up and sit across from him and so on, which is not bad.

 It's not great, but it's not a bad venue.

-But I don't think it's been a consistent pattern of the left to engage in positive And respectful debate with people on the right.
+But I don't think it's been a consistent pattern of the left to engage in positive and respectful debate with people on the right.

 So I don't know that the two would be equivalent.

-He was the dialogue, he was the reason, he was the debate, he was the conversation, and there's this deep shock reverberating from people, which is what happens if that doesn't work.
+And there's this deep shock reverberating from people, which is what happens if that doesn't work.

 You know what I mean?

-I don't know much about Tim Poole's political opinions, is he on the left?
+I don't know much about Tim Poole's political opinions.

 Yeah.